 File system Data Corrective action

-/sg/DB CC-SG database Contact Raritan Technical Support

-/opt CC-SG backups and snapshots Save any new snapshot files on a remote client PC.
-See Take a System Snapshot (on page 383) for the retrieval procedure.

-2. Enter the System Snapshot menu.
-See Take a System Snapshot (on page 383).

-3. Select Pre-Clean-up SNAP area.

-4. Select Pre-Clean-up UPLOAD area.

-5. Deselect SNAP.

-6. Deselect Package & Export.

-7. Click or select Submit.

-8. If the space problem remains, use the Admin Client to connect to CC-SG, upload CC-SG backups to a client PC and then remove them from the CC-SG.
+then remove them from the CC-SG.

 /var Log files and system upgrades Contact Raritan Technical Support

 /tmp Scratch area (used by snapshots) Enter the System Snapshot menu.
-See Take a System Snapshot (on page 383).
+See Take a System Snapshot (on page 355).

 2. Deselect SNAP.

 3. Deselect Package & Export.

 4. Select Clean-up /tmp.

 5. Click or select Submit.

 /sg CC-SG managed device firmware files.
 In the Admin Client choose Administration > Firmware.
 Verify that the firmware file that you are trying to add does not already exist.

 If directory utilization exceeds 85%, remove unnecessary device firmware files.
 In the Admin Client, choose Administration > Firmware, then select firmware files to Delete.

-► To monitor the disk space via web browser
+To monitor the disk space via web browser

 This method applies only to CC-SG release 4.0 or later.
 You must enable Web Status Console-related options in Diagnostic Console before you can monitor the disk space using the web browser.
-See Access Status Console via Web Browser (on page 344).
+See Access Status Console via Web Browser (on page 317).

-- Using a supported Internet browser, type this URL: http(s)://<IP_address>/status/ where <IP_address> is the IP address of the CC-SG.
+- Using a supported Internet browser, type this URL: http(s)://<IP\address>/status/ where <IP\address> is the IP address of the CC-SG.
 Note the forward slash (/) following /status is mandatory.
 For example, https://10.20.3.30/status/. - 2.
 A status page opens.
 This page contains the same information as the Status Console. - 3.
 Click CC-SG Monitors under Evaluation at the bottom of the page. - 4.
 Check the disk-related information and take actions when necessary.
 See the previous section for details.